Screw Odds, I’m Buying All the Lottery Tickets!!!

 Is It Possible to Purchase Every Possible Combination?

-If you were a billionaire and money was of no issue, what prevents you from purchasing every possible lottery combination for the Mega Millions?
-More to the point, IS IT EVEN POSSIBLE to buy every single combination possible?
+If you were a billionaire and money was of no issue, what would stop you from purchasing every possible lottery combination for the Mega Millions?
+More to the point, IS IT EVEN POSSIBLE to buy every single combination?
+Well, the idea might sound clever at first, but there are some major logistical and practical obstacles in the way.
+Let’s break it down.

 Is TheLotter legit in Virginia?
 Our review has all the answers